Analysis | Why the U.K.’s Mutated Coronavirus Is Fanning Worries

 4. Where else has the virus been seen?

-Cases have been identified in more than a dozen countries, including Australia, Canada, Germany, Italy, Japan, Lebanon, the Netherlands, Singapore and South Korea.
+Cases have been identified in more than 30 countries including the U.S., Australia, Canada, Germany, Italy, Japan, Lebanon, the Netherlands, Singapore and South Korea.

 5. Is it increasing Covid-19 transmission?